-An AOC red wine or AOC white wine from the Swiss canton Wallis
+An AOC red or AOC white wine from the Swiss canton Wallis

-, The red wine must come from pure Pinot Noir or a blend of red grape varieties.
+, The red wine must come from pure Pinot Noir or a mixture of red grape varieties.
 This mixture must contain at least 85% Pinot Noir and Gamay.
-In these 85% the Pinot Noir has to outweigh (51%).
-The name derives from the city of the same name in the French Jura, not far from the border, where by the way the famous chemist Louis Pasteur
+In these 85%, the Pinot Noir must predominate (51%).
+The name derives from the town of the same name in the French Jura, not far above the border, where, by the way, the famous chemist Louis Pasteur

 outclassed.
-There is also a "Dôle Blanche" brightly pressed from the red grapes, also "Pinot noir pressé en blanc", or in German-Swiss Süßdruck
+There is also a "Dôle Blanche" made from the red grapes, which is also "Pinot noir pressé en blanc", or in German-Swiss Süßdruck

 is called.
-This must come from pure Pinot Noir or a Cuvée of dominant Pinot Noir and Gamay.
+This must come from pure Pinot Noir or a blend of dominant Pinot Noir and Gamay.

-Dôle is, however, confusingly a synonym for the grape varieties Gamay
+But Dôle is also confusingly synonymous with the grape varieties Gamay

 and Pinot Noir